 Why laser is a better solution if you have astigmatism

-Just like no nose is totally straight and no lips perfectly round and plump (at least naturally), no eye is one hundred percent spherical.
+Just like no nose is completely straight and no lips are perfectly round and plump (at least naturally), no eye is one hundred percent spherical.

-The reality is, then, that most people have some degree of astigmatism — an abnormal curvature of the eye that causes light to focus unevenly on the retina.
-If you’re reading this, chances are your two little globular organs are a little more irregularly shaped than the next person.
+That means the reality is most people have some degree of astigmatism: an abnormal curvature of the eye that causes light to focus unevenly on the retina.
+Even the eyes of people who have perfect vision are a little skewiff.

-Depending on the severity of your astigmatism, they may even resemble rugby balls more than footballs.
-When your astigmatism is to this degree, you are likely to experience everything from blurry vision and eye strain to headaches, double vision, and eye fatigue.
-Bottom of Form
+Depending on the severity of your astigmatism, your eyes may resemble rugby balls more than footballs.
+When your astigmatism is to this degree, you’re likely to experience everything from blurry vision and eye strain to headaches, double vision, and eye fatigue.

 The problem is, whereas it may be crystal clear that you need to correct your astigmatism, it’s not so clear which is the best way to go about it.
-Let’s now take a look at three of the most common astigmatism treatments — glasses, contacts, and Laser Eye Surgery — and try and figure out which one is best for you.
+Fortunately, that’s exactly what we’re here to help you with.

 Knowledge Dispels Fear